Daniel du Toit

-Daniel du Toit, discovered his five comets between 1941–1945.
-Curiously, three of Du Toit’s five comets can still be observed today.
-His first comet is 57P/du Toit–Neujmin–Delporte (retrospectively designated as P/1941 O1), his second is 66P du Toit, and his third is 79P du Toit-Hartley.
+Daniel du Toit, discovered his five comets between 1941 and 1945.
+Three of Du Toit's five comets can still be observed today.
+His first comet is 57P/du Toit–Neujmin–Delporte (retrospectively designated as P/1941 O1), his second is 66P du Toit, and his third is 79P/du Toit–Hartley.
 The latter has been in the news recently due to the breakup of its nucleus.
 In 2002 it was discovered that 57P/du Toit–Neujmin–Delporte to have broken up into at least 19 fragments.

-79P/du Toit-Hartley or du Toit 2 is a periodic comet, now divided into two parts, in the Solar System with an orbital period of 5.06 years.
+79P/du Toit–Hartley or du Toit 2 is a periodic comet, now divided into two parts, in the Solar System with an orbital period of 5.06 years.

 Discovered: 9 April 1945 a Jupiter family comet, expected back 2018 September 13, The dust trail complex of comet 79P/du Toit-Hartley and meteor outbursts at Mars.
 Uncertainties in the calculation of the orbit meant the comet was lost until rediscovered by Malcolm Hartley of the UK Schmidt Telescope Unit, Siding Spring, Australia in 1982, when it was found to have broken into two parts, probably in 1976.
 Both parts had a brightness of magnitude 17.
 Observed in 1987, it was missed in 1992 but rediscovered by astronomers at Los Molinos Observatory, Uruguay on 4 March 2003 at magnitude 17.